LibreShark/sharkdumps/n64-gameshark.md

 N64 GameSharks can be dumped (read) and reflashed (written) with a [Sanni Cart Reader](https://github.com/sanni/cartreader/wiki/Reflashing-a-Gameshark).

-**NOTE:** As of 2023-05-02, the Sanni does _not_ yet support GameShark v1.08 and earlier hardware, which use different EEPROM chips. @RWeick is working on a patch that will fix this problem and allow _all_ GameShark hardware to be read/written.

 ***Legend:***

 - __#G__ = Number of **G**ames pre-loaded